TheCreditPros/dev_framework_demo/docs/ci-cd-implementation-guide.md

 - Follow FCRA compliance guidelines for credit data
 - Regular security dependency updates

-### Performance Optimization
+### Performance Optimization (Optional)

-- Monitor Core Web Vitals continuously
-- Implement performance budgets
-- Optimize credit calculation algorithms
-- Use efficient data structures for large datasets
-- Regular performance regression testing
+If you reintroduce performance tooling, keep these practices in a dedicated workflow.

 ## 🔄 Maintenance